medazizktata/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-echo "This is a readme file"
+This is a readme file